JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    ![The country list in the Compose Multiplatform app on desktop](first-compose-project-on-desktop-8.png){width=350}

-> You can further improve the design by using a dependency injection framework, such as [Koin](https://insert-koin.io/),
+> You can further improve the design using a dependency injection framework, such as [Koin](https://insert-koin.io/),
 > to build and inject the table of locations.
 If the data is stored externally,
-> you can use the [Ktor](https://ktor.io/docs/create-client.html) library to fetch it over the network, or
+> you can use the [Ktor](https://ktor.io/docs/create-client.html) library to fetch it over the network or
 > the [SQLDelight](https://github.com/cashapp/sqldelight) library to fetch it from a database.
 >
 {type="tip"}